Movies Opening Friday

 Not rated — Alamo Drafthouse.

-R: Sexual content, nudity and language — Alamo Drafthouse.
+R: Pervasive language, violence and sexual content/nudity — Alamo Drafthouse.

-PG: Rude humor and action — Premiere Cinemas, Alamo Drafthouse and the Stars & Stripes Drive-In.
+PG: Some action and mild rude humor — Premiere Cinemas, Tinseltown 17 and Stars &Stripes Drive-In.

-R: War violence and language — Alamo Drafthouse, Tinseltown 17 and Movies 16.
+PG-13: Language and war violence — Premiere Cinemas, Alamo Drafthouse, Tinseltown 17, and Movies 16.

 Kerns rating: HHHHH

-Best Animated Feature nominee.
-A pairing of gorgeous, breathtaking animation with a fun and unpredictable script.
-Story and visuals keep adults involved, and characters — yes, even skeletons — enchant younger viewers.
-The story is set around Mexican holiday Dia de los Muertos (Day of the Dead).
-The film’s ability to educate in terms of traditions — from family ofrendas to alebrijes, or animal spirit guides — is a bonus to its entertainment value.
+The best animated film and, thanks to directors Lee Unkrich and Adrian Molina, one of 2017’s best features … period.
+A rare pairing of gorgeous, breathtaking animation with a terrific, fun and unpredictable script.
+A tale and visuals that keep adults involved, and characters — yes, even those skeletons — that enchant younger viewers.
+The story is set around Mexican holiday Dia de los Muertos (Day of the Dead), calling for non-white characters. he film’s working so well on an educational level, in terms of traditions — from family ofrendas to alebrijes, or animal spirit guides — is a bonus to its entertainment value.
+Songs might not sell soundtracks, but they blend within the story of young Miguel (voiced by Anthony Gonzalez), banned from playing guitar even as he dreams of becoming a musician like his idol, Ernesto de la Cruz (Benjamin Bratt).
+Miguel is desperate to prove himself, yet in need of a guitar after family matriarch Imelda (Renee Victor) pulls a Pete Townshend with his.
+The coolest character is charming trickster Hector.

-PG-13: Intense action/violence, and language — Premiere Cinemas and Tinseltown 17.
+PG-13: Suggestive material and some language — Premiere Cinemas.

 Kerns rating: HHH

-Best Picture nominee.
-Director Joe Wright’s film is written to spotlight British prime minister Winston Churchill — and Gary Oldman stars and commands the screen.
-There is history in his island nation only gradually warming up to a prime minister who favors war with Nazi Germany over any pretense of a negotiated peace with Adolf Hitler.
-Parliament feared the annihilation of the English Army at Dunkirk, never dreaming that Churchill’s wild plan to rescue stranded forces with non-military personnel and civilian boats could actually work.
+Directed by Joe Wright, this film is conceived, written and formed as a showpiece for whomever is cast as British prime minister Winston Churchill — and Gary Oldman once again commands the screen.
+“Darkest Hour” lends Oldman Churchill’s greatest speeches, and Oscar voters may agree that it is about time he won.
+There is history in an island nation only gradually warming up to a prime minister who favors war with Nazi Germany over any pretense of a negotiated peace with Adolf Hitler.
+Parliament feared the annihilation of the English Army at Dunkirk, never dreaming that Churchill’s wild plan to rescue stranded forces with civilian boats could actually work.
+Oldman delivers a beautifully layered performance; only devoted wife Clementine (Kristin Scott-Thomas) senses his fear or chips in his self-confidence.

 PG-13: Thematic material — Movies 16.